mjhea0/thinkful-mentor/angular/fundamentals/services/singletons.md

 ## What's a Singleton?

-Services are singletons, which is a design pattern that limits the instantiantion, by the `$injector`, of the class to only once per app.
+Services are singletons, which is a design pattern that limits the instantiantion, by the `$injector` in Angular, of the class to only once per app.
 Thus, every area where you inject the service, it's using the same instance.

 ## Why should you use them?